 Cerulean Studios, creator of the popular cross-platform IM client Trillian, recently announced that all versions of the aforementioned product would transition to a free-with-ads model, as opposed to a paid download.
 Even though this change took place about a week ago, it looks like the Market listing has finally been updated to reflect accordingly.

 Users are still able to subscribe to a paid service that is ad-free and adds new features, like the ability to view chat histories online.
+Users who've paid in the past will have their purchases honored, and will be able to transfer them over to other platforms.
 Read More

 After a bunch of relatively uninteresting premium apps given out for free in Amazon's Android Appstore, today's offering is really quite refreshing.
 Users of the desktop version of Trillian will instantly recognize their beloved multi-network IM client's logo, and those new to it will find its features quite impressive: